Last reviewed: 02/03/2023

 If arrested for breach of the peace, you should not give any personal details.
 The police will try and persuade you to do so, but you are not legally obliged to give details (or DNA or fingerprints).
 Because you must be released once the threat of a breach of the peace is over, even if you have not given your name and address, that cannot be a reason for the police to hold on to you.

 The police sometimes use this power to arrest groups of people at actions, drive them far away from the site of the action, and then release them in the middle of nowhere (without ever going near a police station).

-Please note: The above advice applies to England & Wales.
-Breach of the Peace is very different and much more serious in Scotland.
+Please note: Breach of the peace is very different and much more serious in Scotland.